ssmaceachern-dev/mythicalmonsters/chapter2_anatomy_of_an_adventurer.md

     Ingram Wolfsbane has had some training what with being a mercenary and all.
 So under the Practices section, lets give them some Martial Training.
 Lets choose Slash as a specialization and use the advancement to give it a rating of 1.

 ### **Supernatural Practices**
-Within the world of Mythical Monsters, there are those who are capable of performing wondrous feats.
+Within the world of Mythmakers, there are those who are capable of performing wondrous feats.
 Those who can manifest their will upon the mundane world do so through their supernatural practice.
 A supernatural practice has two components: an intent and a form.
 An intent is a special verb that describes how a given supernatural power is being used and the form describes what that power is affecting.
 Together, they create a phrase indicating what someone can do with their supernatural powers.

 | Intent | Form | Supernatural Practice |
 | ------ | ---- | --------------------- |